-The Volcano Explorers Program is a series of online presentations about volcanoes for general audiences (geared toward K-12 classrooms).
+The Volcano Explorers Program is a series of FREE online presentations about volcanoes for general audiences (geared toward K-12 classrooms).
 It is organized by the Mount St. Helens Institute and USGS, facilitated by Nepris Industry Chats.
 Here are the Spring 2017 sessions:

 - What are volcanoes and how do we monitor them – Alexa Van Eaton